tdurand/modelviewer-block-wordpress-plugin/README.md

    This will download the specified WordPress version, install the plugins and themes, and start a local development server.

-7. Access your local WordPress site by opening your web browser and navigating to `http://localhost:8888`.
+5. Access your local WordPress site by opening your web browser and navigating to `http://localhost:8888`.
+Log into the WordPress dashboard using username `admin` and password `password`.

-That's it!
-You now have a local WordPress environment set up using `wp-env`.
-Happy coding!

 ## Building and installing the WordPress Custom Block